-Academic supervisor means the person responsible for supporting and guiding the postgraduate awardee and ensuring the quality of the research produced under the award.
+Academic mentor means the person responsible for supporting and guiding the postgraduate awardee and ensuring the quality of the research produced under the award.

-Applicable law means any law applicable in Ireland (without further enactment) or any other applicable jurisdiction and shall include without limitation, common law, statute, statutory instrument, proclamation, bye-law, directive, decision, regulation, rule, order, notice, code of practice, code of conduct, governmental circulars or other directions, rule of court, instruments, or delegated or subordinate legislation.
+Academic supervisor means the person responsible for supporting and guiding the other applicable jurisdiction and shall include without limitation, common law, statute, statutory instrument, proclamation, bye-law, directive, decision, regulation, rule, order, notice, code of practice, code of conduct, governmental circulars or other directions, rule of court, instruments, or delegated or subordinate legislation.